deniztu/p2_volatility/README.md

 ```r
 renv::restore()
 ```
-Alternatively, you can load the necessary packages from an .RData file and install the them manually.
+Alternatively, you can load the necessary packages from an .RData file and install them manually.

 ```R
 load("r_packages.RData")